AI Insurance and Risk Transfer

 Coverage and Exclusions

 Policy language can govern AI deployment before a regulator or court acts.
-Coverage may be conditioned on specific safeguards, while exclusions may deny coverage for unapproved AI uses, untested high-risk deployments, intentional misuse, illegal discrimination, certain intellectual-property claims, or losses involving unsupported third-party systems.
+Coverage may be affirmative, silent, sublimited, endorsed, conditioned on specific safeguards, or excluded.
+Exclusions may deny coverage for unapproved AI uses, untested high-risk deployments, intentional misuse, illegal discrimination, certain intellectual-property claims, unsupported third-party systems, or AI changes not disclosed to the insurer.

 The healthier market pattern is explicit coverage tied to explicit controls.
-The policy should say what AI event is covered, what evidence must be preserved, what controls are expected, what changes require notice, and which losses remain outside the transfer.
+The policy should say what AI event is covered, what causation standard applies, what evidence must be preserved, what controls are expected, what model or vendor changes require notice, what cooperation is required after an incident, and which losses remain outside the transfer.

 Insurers' Own AI Use